sblab-bioinformatics/snAP-seq/hela.md

 mkdir ../flagstat

-listOfIds="..." # add here the list of ids for the libraries you want to merge
+listOfIds="..." # add here the list of ids for the lanes that you would like to merge.
+If there is no need, then omit the samtools merge step in the loop below

 for id in listOfIds
 do